eigerco/solana-spec/implementation-details.md

 > - _Epoch_ - it is a length of certain amount of blocks (_slots_) in which the validator schedule is defined
 > - _Slot_ - the period of time for which each leader ingests transactions and produces a block

+## Connecting to the cluster

+When connecting a node to the cluster you need to specify an entry point - that is the gossip address of the peer you want to connect to.
+The node starts then advertising itself to the cluster by sending messages to the peer:
+* it sends two push messages containing Version and NodeInstance
+* it sends a pull request that contains nodes LegacyContactInfo

+These messages are [propagated further](#propagating-push-messages-over-a-cluster) to other nodes in the cluster.
+Soon after that, the node should start receiving pull responses, push messages and pings from other nodes.

+When the connection with the cluster is established node can fully participate in the gossip - it can update the cluster with its data (push messages) and receive data from its peers (pull requests).

 ## Data management

 When a Solana node receives data from a peer it processes it in several steps: